Anton was convicted in August 2021 of tearing down the national flag and sentenced to restricted freedom in an open facility.

 - Associations

-According to human rights activists, he was released in May 2023, having fully served his sentence imposed by the court.
+In September 2023, he was released, having fully served his sentence imposed by the court.

 - Associations